-- ► Exercise sets have been updated with a renewed focus on conceptual understanding, skill development, and review.
+- ▶ Exercise sets have been updated with a renewed focus on conceptual understanding, skill development, and review.
 New or revised figures are included wherever possible. - ▶ Real-world data in the examples and exercises has been updated. - ▶ More "word equations" are included in application examples to help students translate words into equations. - ▶ Expanded Chapter R includes new figures and exposition on fractions, as well as new discussion, examples, and exercises on converting between fractions, decimals, and percents. - ▶ Expanded Mid-Chapter Summary Exercises in Chapter 2 continue our emphasis on the difference between simplifying expressions and solving equations.
-The mid-chapter Summary Exercises in Chapters 4, 6, and 9 include new examples that illustrate and distinguish between solution methods. - ▶ Separate sections on slope-intercept form and point-slope form now appear in Chapter 3 and include enhanced discussion and new examples and exercises. - ▶ Reorganized Chapter 5 introduces the rules for exponents and application to scientific notation at the beginning of the chapter, followed by the sections on polynomials and their operations. - ▶ The following topics are among those that have been enhanced and/or expanded:
+The mid-chapter Summary Exercises in Chapters 4, 6, 7, and 11 include new examples that illustrate and distinguish between solution methods. - ▶ Separate sections on slope-intercept form and point-slope form now appear in Chapter 3 and include enhanced discussion and new examples and exercises. - ▶ Reorganized Chapter 5 introduces the rules for exponents and application to scientific notation at the beginning of the chapter, followed by the sections on polynomials and their operations. - ▶ Expanded Chapter 7 on rational expressions introduces the material in more sections that now include additional examples and exercises.
+Emphasis is given to recognizing equivalent forms of rational expressions. - ► Chapter 8, which revisits topics from the first half of the course, includes new Section 8.4 that reviews graphing linear equations in two variables and slope. - ▶ New Chapter 9 now includes the material on functions, function notation, linear functions, and variation.
+New Section 9.3 introduces polynomial functions, graphs, and operations.
+Each subsequent chapter in the text presents a new class of functions. - ▶ The following topics are among those that have been enhanced and/or expanded: